|The Greek Islands|

 |The city walls and the fortress Firkas in Chania|

 In the east and west there are remains of the old Venetian walls.
 They covered a length of 5 km and were strengthened in the 16th century.
 The fortress Firkas stands at the entrance of the harbour and was intended to protect the entrance here.
 This fortress dates from the time of Turkish occupation and was rebuilt on the foundations of the old Venetian fortress that was built there in 1629.
 On this spot the Turks held the Greek rebels in prison.
 Today the Maritime Museum is located at Fort Firkas.

 |The Janissaries Mosque in Chania|

-The janissaries or Hassan Pasha Mosque, sometimes also simply called "Yiali Tzami mosque", meaning: the mosque along the shores of the sea.
+The Janissaries or Hassan Pasha Mosque, sometimes also simply called "Yiali Tzami mosque", meaning: the mosque along the shores of the sea.
 It stands in the port of Chania and dates from 1654.
-The Turksish invaders built it on the foundations of Venetian customs office (other sources say that it was on the foundations of a small church).
+The Turkish invaders built it on the foundations of Venetian customs office (other sources say that it was on the foundations of a small church).
 It consists of one large dome and 6 small ones.
 The mosque used to have a minaret but it was destroyed in the early 20th century.
 The mosque has had many functions over the years.
 Nowadays it is used as a place to hold exhibitions.